langdon/summit-2015-lab-15812/libvirt/labs/lab5/chapter5.md

         cd ~/workspace

 1. Inspect the Atomic app base container image.
 Notice how the `RUN` LABEL mounts in the current working directory with the `-v 'pwd':/atomicapp` option.
+This allows for the files in the current directory to be inspected by atomicapp.

         atomic info projectatomic/atomicapp:0.1.1

 1. Run the Atomic app.
+This will look at the files that we just created in the current directory and bring up the kubernetes services we requested.

         atomic run projectatomic/atomicapp:0.1.1